saccles/CaesarCipherTool/README.md

 ### Dependencies

 * Python 3 and the Python Standard Library
-* The Open Source "git" Version Control System
+* The Open Source Git Version Control System
-* CMD, PowerShell, Terminal, or some other Command Line Interface (CLI)
+* Command Prompt, PowerShell, Terminal, or some other Command Line Interface (CLI)
 * A Windows, Linux, Unix, or macOS Operating System

 ### Installation